folly-ah-duh/FileMonolith/README.md

 * **Archive Unpacker**: The user can select Archive (.dat) files, which the tool will unpack into a target directory.
 Then, the tool will unpack all .fkp, .fpkd, .pftxs, and .sbp files within the directory.
 * **Mass Texture Converter**: The user can select a directory and the tool will attempt to convert all texture files from .ftex(s) to .dds.
 The resulting .dds files are sent to a target directory.
 * **File Proliferator**: The user selects any number of files, of any type.
 The tool will search for these files in the MGSV file structure.
 If these filenames are found in the game files, the tool creates a directory structure to mirror MGSV's and then copies the user's files into the structure.
+* **Filename Updater**: The user can select any files with hashed filenames, and the tool will attempt to update their names and filepaths using the latest qar_dictionary.
+Any updated files are copied to the target directory.
 ## Archive Unpacker

 The Archive Unpacker is a simple tool which unpacks user-specified .dat files, and then unpacks all .fpk, .fpkd, .pftxs and .sbp files which resided in the .dat files into one single directory structure.